 In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
-North Dakota did not have a tool that met this criteria.
+Missouri did not have a tool that met this criteria.
+Missouri is a part of the Midwest Health Initiative, which includes claims data for Missouri, Western Illinois and Eastern Kansas for commercial payers.
+However, this is not a state-run initiative.